 What is the current risk?

-As of October 2, 2013, there was a moderate risk of West Nile virus in Cambridge and surrounding communities.
+As of July 21, 2014, there was a low risk of West Nile virus in Cambridge and surrounding communities.
 To learn more about risk of West Nile virus in Cambridge and other Massachusetts communities see the risk map from the Massachusetts Department of Public Health.

 WHAT YOU CAN DO